pizza4life/RGBShades/README.md

 Mr Paine
 ========
--{

 You are the only person to go to my github repo, pizza4life.
 You are probably here to try and code the RGB Glasses.
-Everything inside this curly bracket (inside the readme) is placed here by me to explain a bit of this code.
+Everything inside this readme except for the RGBShades section was placed here by me to explain a bit of this code.

 The master file is RGBShades-master.ino, and everything is necessary to have in your working directory.